eface2face/cpim.js/docs/Message.md

 ### `message.isValid()`

-Returns `true` if the current message is valid according to the specification rules (for example it MUST contain CPIM and MIME headers).
+Returns `true` if the current message is valid according to the specification rules (for example it MUST contain, at least, the 'Content-Type' MIME header).